hlascelles/karina_personal_website/_posts/kitchen/2015-02-03-polenta-pancakes-winter.md

 **Methods:**

 * Preheat the oven to 180C.
 * Place tomatoes onto a baking tray - leave small ones whole and cut the bigger ones to match the size.
-Peel a whole garlic bulb and add whole cloves to the tomatoes.
+Peel the garlic and add whole cloves to the tomatoes.
 Add salt and olive oil, mix everything and arrange into a single layer.
 Bake in the oven until tomato skins just start to blacken.
 * Heat olive oil in a large frying pan.
 Chop mushrooms and fry until golden on all sides.
 Add black pepper.
 * Shred the mozzarella.
 * Melt the butter and let it cool down a bit.